 You know the promise.
 We’ve all done it.

-But then real life happens, and someone steps on your foot during a match.
-Or your game is played on the muddiest field known to man.
+Someone steps on your foot during a match.
+Or your game is played on the muddiest field known to man, and the muddy soccer ball destroys your boots.
 Or the sky opens and rain soaks you through.
 And over time, those shiny boots start losing their luster.

 The thing is – it’s important to keep your soccer shoes in good shape – and not just to keep the promise you made on day one.
 Keeping cleats clean can help prevent them from becoming worn out and increase their longevity.